cyverse/gocommands/docs/passwd.md

 | `-q, --quiet`         | Suppress all non-error output messages.                                     |
 | `-s, --session int`   | Specify session identifier for tracking operations (default 42938).         |
 | `-v, --version`       | Display version information.                                                |

-## Important Notes

-- Ensure you remember your new password, as it will be required for future iRODS operations.
-- If you encounter issues changing your password, contact your iRODS administrator.
-- For security reasons, avoid using the same password across multiple systems.
-- After changing your password, you may need to update it in any scripts or applications that use your iRODS credentials.